Lynette Russell: Early life and education

 Russell was born on 27 April 1960 in an outer Melbourne suburb, into a working-class family.
-She has traced her Aboriginal ancestry via her grandmother from western Victoria and Tasmania and the Bass Strait islands, and on her father's side, from transported convicts.
+She has traced her Aboriginal ancestry via her grandmother from western Victoria with connections to Tasmania and the Bass Strait islands, on her father's side, and from transported convicts on her mother's side.

 In 1990, Russell graduated with a Bachelor of Arts with Honours in archaeology from La Trobe University.
 She then undertook research in sociology and history, completing her Doctor of Philosophy at the University of Melbourne in 1995.

 Career

 Russell has worked in various academic positions in the field of Indigenous studies and history, and has undertaken several interdisciplinary studies.
 She started her career as a lecturer at the Institute of Koorie Education at Deakin University after completing her PhD in 1995.
 From 1998 until 1999, she held a fellowship at the School of Historical Studies at Monash University, after which she was a Senior Research Fellow at the Centre for Indigenous Studies at Monash from 2000 until 2001.
 Russell was appointed Chair (later Director) of Monash University's Australian Indigenous Studies program in 2001, and also Deputy Dean of Arts from 2007 to 2010.

 In 2011, Russell was appointed adjunct professor at the Australian Centre for Indigenous History at Australian National University.
 In the same year she was awarded an Australian Research Council (ARC) Professorial Fellowship for five years, as well as an ARC Discovery Grant with Leigh Boucher from Macquarie University, to undertake a study of Victorian Ethnographers between 1834 and 1930.

 Russell has collaborated with scholars in archaeology, anthropology and environmental studies, and worked in various Aboriginal organisations.
 She holds or has held positions on committees and reference groups pertaining to Melbourne Museum, the State Library of Victoria and the Collections Council of Australia.
 She is particularly keen on interdisciplinary studies, and also believes that every undergraduate should undertake Indigenous studies as an essential part of the curriculum.

 In October 2017, Russell gave the 2nd Bicentennial Australian History Lecture at the University of Sydney, with the title of her address being "50,000 years of Australian History: a plea for interdisciplinarity".

 Russell was president of the Australian Historical Association from 2016 to 2018.